Sauces

 1

-Using a sharp knife to cut off the head of the dried chili, remove all the pod seeds, and then finely chop it into small sizes.
+Using a sharp knife, remove the head of the dried chili, discard the pod seeds, and finely chop the chili into small pieces.

 2

-Heat a tablespoon of roasted sesame oil in a saucepan set over medium-low heat.
-The roasted sesame oil gives a musky nutty taste to the dried chili.
+Heat 1 tablespoon of roasted sesame oil in a saucepan over medium-low heat; the oil imparts a musky, nutty flavor to the chili.

 3

-Add in the chili and sauté for a few minutes and then add in turmeric powder, soy sauce, vinegar, and salt.
+Add the chopped chili and sauté for a few minutes, then mix in the turmeric powder, soy sauce, grape balsamic vinegar, and salt.

 4

-Mix in the bananas and raisins until well combined.
-Stir in water and cover the pan; let simmer for few minutes or until the sauce has absorbed the liquids.
+Incorporate the sliced banana and raisins, stirring until well combined.
+Add water, cover the pan, and simmer for a few minutes until the sauce has absorbed the liquids.

 5

-Remove the pan from heat and let stand for a few minutes to cool.
+Remove the pan from heat and allow it to cool for a few minutes.

 6

-Transfer the sauce mix to a blender and blend for about 1 minute or until completely smooth.
-This step is optional.
+Transfer the mixture to a blender and blend for about 1 minute or until completely smooth (this step is optional).

 7